 The harrowing journey Smith defined is no longer particular.

-A report from the New York Times and the Marshall Project in July 2016 — numerous months after PTS had custody of Smith — exact deaths at the vans, and sexual assault, abuse and overlook dedicated via PTS guards.
-At least five humans have died on PTS extradition vans considering that 2012, the Marshall Project reports.
+A report from the New York Times and the Marshall Project in July 2016 — numerous months after PTS had custody of Smith — exact deaths at the vans, and sexual assault, abuse, and overlook dedicated via PTS guards.
+At least five humans have died on PTS extradition vans since 2012, the Marshall Project reports.

-Reports like those led Massachusetts U.S. Sen. Elizabeth Warren and two of her congressional colleagues to call for PTS solutions.
-In a February 2019 letter to PTS’s president, Congress’s participants requested records about how the company continues detainees secure, as federally required.
-They also asked how many detainees in PTS custody have died, or been injured or sexually abused.
+Reports like those led Massachusetts U.S. Sen. Elizabeth Warren and two congressional colleagues to call for PTS solutions.
+In a February 2019 letter to PTS’s president, Congress’s participants requested records about how the company keeps detainees secure, as federally required.
+They also asked how many detainees in PTS custody have died or been injured or sexually abused.

-In reaction, PTS’s president, Joel Brasfield, didn’t say what number of humans have been harm or abused in the business enterprise’s care.
-Instead he wrote that “[t]ransporting prisoners is an inherently tough commercial enterprise” and certain how PTS has “taken a management function in trying to enhance the enterprise standards of prisoner transportation.”
+In reaction, PTS’s president, Joel Brasfield, didn’t say how many humans have been harmed or abused in the business enterprise’s care.
+Instead, he wrote that “[t]ransporting prisoners is an inherently tough commercial enterprise” and was certain how PTS had “taken a management function in trying to enhance the enterprise standards of prisoner transportation.”
 He listed numerous “great practices” PTS encourages governments to consist of in contracts.

-Some of those first-rate practices could have benefited Smith — like at least 3 operating video cameras, heating and air-con, and more segregated detainee seating.
+Some first-rate practices could have benefited Smith, like at least three operating video cameras, heating and air conditioning, and more segregated detainee seating.

-It’s now not clear that Massachusetts has required any of these best practices in its transportation bids.
-In its request for bids closing year, probation most effective certain that detainee shipping groups need to observe federal legal guidelines, be available 24/7, and “accommodate unique desires offenders” who have scientific, physical, or psychological needs.
+Whether Massachusetts has required any of these best practices in its transportation bids is unclear.
+In its request for bids closing year, probation ensures that detainee shipping groups must observe federal legal guidelines, be available 24/7, and “accommodate unique desires offenders” with scientific, physical, or psychological needs.

-Brasfield and PTS didn’t reply to a couple of requests for comment from WBUR.
+Brasfield and PTS didn’t reply to several requests for comment from WBUR.

 Massachusetts officers with each the probation department and the Executive Office of Public Safety and Security — which oversees the parole branch — declined to touch upon using PTS, bringing up Smith’s civil lawsuit, even though no kingdom companies or officials are named in it.

-And the civil attorney representing both PTS and the protect refused to reply to questions while approached by a WBUR reporter at a hearing for the guard’s criminal case in New Jersey remaining month.
-(Because PTS did not reply to WBUR, it’s uncertain if the project remains with the agency.)
+The civil attorney representing both PTS and the protect refused to reply to questions while approached by a WBUR reporter at a hearing for the guard’s criminal case in New Jersey last month.
+(Because PTS did not respond to WBUR, it’s uncertain if the project remains with the agency.)

 The Alleged Assault

 Smith shouldn’t be in Los Angeles in the first area.
 After serving time in Massachusetts on charges, she becomes on probation on charges that she took a police officer’s gun from his closet at home.
-She ultimately pleaded responsible to the theft of and unlawful ownership of a firearm and changed sentenced to 18 months in prison and 3 years probation.
+She ultimately pleaded responsible for the theft of and unlawful ownership of a firearm and was sentenced to 18 months in prison and three years probation.

 Since leaving jail in 2014, Smith says she’s struggled with an opioid dependency.
-And flipping thru the channels one night in 2015, she came throughout an ad.
+Flipping through the channels one night in 2015, she saw an ad.

-“I turned into in reality watching TV one night time, and a commercial got here on, and it turned into one of these, ‘Do you or a loved one need help with substance use?’ or some thing like that, and so I referred to as the smartphone range and literally I was on a plane the next day,” Smith says.
+“I turned into in reality watching TV one night time, and a commercial got here on, and it turned into one of these, ‘Do you or a loved one need help with substance use?’ or something like that, and so I referred to as the smartphone range, and I was on a plane the next day,” Smith says.

-She spent six weeks there, sober for the primary time in some time.
-She says she regularly talked along with her probation officer returned in Massachusetts, telling her she becomes and asking approximately transferring her probation out to California.
+She spent six weeks there, sober for the first time in some time.
+She says she regularly talked with her probation officer, returned to Massachusetts, telling her she became and asking about transferring her probation out to California.
 She says the probation officer was happy she changed into doing well.
 (The department declined to remark.)

-Everything regarded exceptional — till U.S. Marshals confirmed up in December.
-They arrested her on a warrant for failing to appear for a probation violation listening to.
+Everything was regarded as exceptional — till U.S. Marshals confirmed it in December.
+They arrested her on a warrant for failing to appear for a probation violation.